starkfell/starkfell.github.io/_posts/2017-01-02-deploying-hadoop-in-azure-using-ambari.md

 # Prerequisites

-Before deploying the ARM Template below, make sure you have enough VM cores available in your Subscription before deploying.
+Before deploying the ARM Template below, make sure you have enough VM cores available in your Azure Subscription.
-This ARM Template should be used **only** for learning and testing purposes.

 # Deploy the new Hadoop Infrastructure to Azure using an ARM Template

+*Note: This ARM Template should be used for learning and testing purposes, ONLY!*

 Clicking on the **Deploy to Azure** button below will deploy the following